This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• In a large cast iron skillet over medium high heat, add olive oil and butter, potatoes, garlic, thyme, rosemary and oregano.
-Cook for about 3 minutes, stir and cook and additional 3 minutes or until fork tender.
-Remove and set on a plate.
+- In a large cast iron skillet over medium-high heat, add 1 tablespoon olive oil and 1 tablespoon unsalted butter, 1 pound chopped Yukon gold potatoes, 3 teaspoons minced garlic, 1 teaspoon chopped fresh thyme, 1 teaspoon chopped fresh rosemary, and 1 teaspoon chopped fresh oregano.
+Cook for about 5 minutes before stirring.
+Continue to cook for an additional 10-15 minutes, stirring occasionally, until the potatoes are fork tender.
+Remove them from the skillet and set aside on a plate.

-• Turn the skillet to high heat.
-Add the steaks.
-Cook on each side for 3 minutes or until outside is browned.
-Reduce heat to medium high.
+- Season 2 lean New York strip steaks with salt and pepper on both sides.
+Increase the heat to high and add the seasoned steaks to the same skillet.
+Cook for 3 minutes on each side or until the outside is browned.
+Reduce the heat to medium-high.
 Cook the steaks to desired doneness.
-Mine took about 10 minutes flipping 3 times to get a medium well.
+Mine took about 10 minutes, flipping 3 times to get it medium well done.

-• Right before the steaks are done, make the garlic butter compound.
-Mix the butter, garlic and fresh chopped herbs.
-Slather on top of steaks.
-Add the potatoes back to the pan and heat through and let the butter melt into the steaks.
+- Slather the top of the steaks with the compound butter.
+Add the potatoes back to the pan and heat through, allowing the butter to melt into the steaks.

 Nutrition